Travel Information & Maps

-Inverness is truly the heart and travel hub of the Scottish Highlands.
-And being so close to the mysterious and legendary Loch Ness, it has become an iconic global destination.
+Inverness is truly the heart and travel hub of the Scottish Highlands and being so close to the mysterious, legendary Loch Ness, it has become an iconic global destination.

-Travelling to Inverness is easy, as the city is well served with transport links.
-The airport is just 10 minutes from the city centre.
-So it’s easy for visitors from all parts of the globe to get here by air.
-And there are good inland road and rail links into Inverness, offering the opportunity to enjoy fabulous scenery en route.
+Travelling to Inverness couldn't be easier!
+The city is well served with transport links, Inverness airport is just 10 minutes from the city centre, so it’s easy for visitors from all parts of the globe to get here by air.
+There are good inland road and rail links offering the opportunity to enjoy fabulous scenery en route.
 So even the journey here can be a special and memorable part of your experience.

 Inverness Airport is located some 7 miles east of Inverness and 21 miles from Loch Ness.

 To make your travel plans easier there are many direct flights into Inverness with Easyjet, British Airways, Logan Air, KLM. and more.

 Local transport connections from Inverness Airport into the city are available from outside the airport terminal building.
 These include bus and taxis services.
 Local and national car hire is also available.